tbal999/easysql/README.md

 # easysql
-easiliy work with sql in go with this
+Easily work with sql in go with this!
 Currently uses the MSSQL driver: github.com/denisenkom/go-mssqldb

 Simply import it into your go project.